owenwhenry/demo_pipeline/README.md

 * Files under database deal with connections to storage - assumed to be a db
 * In pipelines you have various data obj's and clients, leveraging inheritance

+## Usage
+* Install pipenv
+* pipenv shell
+* Run main.py with command line arguements -c, -t, -n and bills
+* Example: python3 main.py -c 116 -t sjres -n 1 bills
+** the -c command specifies a congress
+** the -t command specifies an object type
+** the -n command specifies a number
+** bills specifies the pipe to be run
+* The pipe will crank and save to a local db.

 ## Why Pydantic?
 * Serves as built-in documentation of what form data is expected in
 * Provides type hints as you're working with the models